norquip/norquip/README.md

 - Performed EDA and analyzed feature distributions
 - Handled outliers using IQR capping
 - Imputed missing values using k-Nearest Neighbors (kNN)

 Modeling:
 - Implemented SVM (Linear & RBF) with RobustScaler to handle feature variability
 - Applied Random Forest as a scaling-independent baseline

-Key Achievement: Built and compared different classification models.

 Key result: Random Forest model performed better  than the SVM model, achieving a recall of 0.80 for non-potable water and 0.46 for potable water, highlighting the difficulty of detecting safe water in overlapping and imbalanced data.

-💡 Insight:  This project helped me understand that class imbalance and feature overlap significantly reduce model performance on the minority class, leading to biased predictions.
+💡 Insights:  Class imbalance and feature overlap significantly reduce model performance on the minority class, leading to biased predictions.

 Stack: Python, Scikit-learn, SVM (RBF/Linear), Random Forest.